sokar311/walmartfo/README.md

 # walmartfo
-Fronoffice for Walmart challenge
+Frontoffice for Walmart challenge

-This development was created using spring boot + jsp in order to provide a graphic interfaces to search products.
+This development was created using spring boot + jsp in order to provide a graphic interface to search products from walmart mongodb test product db.

 ### Installation